trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 We have no duplicates, so I exported our data to import into Google Cloud to utilize Google BigQuery SQL.
 Admittedly, I faced challenges troubleshooting this import since I had never worked with a dataset with 4 million+ observations.
 But that was part of the challenge, and definitely expanded my knowledge with working with such a massive dataset.

 I wanted my analysis to additionally categorize the ride information by day of the week and ride length.
-I also wanted to further clean the data, so this code chunk leverages CASE WHEN and EXTRACT statements from TIMESTAMP data format in the started_at column and filters out erroneous ride information with 0 ride minutes.
+I also wanted to further clean the data, so this code chunk below leverages CASE WHEN and EXTRACT statements from TIMESTAMP data format in the started_at column and filters out erroneous ride information with 0 ride minutes:

 ````SQL
 SELECT *,